-As a precaution, in light of the COVID-19 pandemic, the Woodford Town Office is closed to the public effective immediately and until further notice.
+As per the governor’s orders, in light of the COVID-19 pandemic, the Woodford Town Office is closed to the public effective immediately and until further notice.
 The Town Clerk and Treasurer will remain available to assist you during regular business hours by phone and email.

 Town Office hours remain the same:

 Clerk: Mon & Thurs 8:30-2, Wed 8:30-11:30, Tues 11-5

 Town business can be done via mail, phone or email such as payments, dog licenses, single document requests, land postings, Green Mountain Passes, etc. Please call or email for specific details.

 Penalties for dog licenses will not apply until further notice.

 We encourage everyone to follow CDC and Department of Health hand-washing and social distancing recommendations.

 Thank you for understanding that these are unusual times, requiring precautions for public safety and health.